-Please tick the appropriate box next to the question Yes Not No below.
-Sure General 1 Do staff treat customers and colleagues with dignity and respect at all times?
+Please tick the appropriate box next to the question below.
+Yes Not Sure No General 1 Do staff treat customers and colleagues with dignity and respect at all times?
 2 Do staff show respect for everyone's 'human rights' at all times?
-3 Are staff polite and courteous , even when under pressure?
+7 3 Are staff polite and courteous, even when under pressure?
 4 Are staff alert to the effects of possible undignified experiences of others, which may lead to feelings of humiliation?
 5 Do staff avoid putting people in situations where they feel uncomfortable or distressed?
 6 Do staff show respect for the cultural and religious attitudes and beliefs of others?
 7 If you have customer service training, is dignity and respect including anti-oppressive practice included?
 8 Does your organisation model the behaviours and attitudes it wants and expects from your staff?
 Empathy and Compassion 9 Do staff demonstrate that they are alert to other people's feelings and the impact they may have on them?
 10 Do staff make a point of attempting to understand the needs of others?
 11 Are staff kind and caring, for example do they go out of their way to help others?
-12 Do staff identify and respond to the anxieties and concerns of others appropriately?
+12 Do staff identify and respond to the anxieties of others appropriately?
 13 Do staff avoid showing 'anger', 'bad temper' or 'frustration in their interactions?
 14 Do staff have strategies for dealing with their own feelings of 'anger', 'bad temper' 'frustration' etc?

 Please tick the appropriate box next to the question below.
 Yes Not Sure No 15 If you are a customer facing organisation, do your staff understand that showing empathy and compassion is part of their role?
 16 If you are a customer facing organisation, when recruiting staff do you seek out individuals who are empathic and compassionate?
-Communication 17 Do your staff always say hello?
-18 Do your staff always introduce themselves?
-19 Do your staff connect and communicate effectively with your customers and colleagues?
-20 Do staff ensure that all written communication is legible, clear and in a form suitable for all service customers?
-21 Do your staff practice active listening techniques?
-That is as well as hearing the words being spoken they make every effort to understand the complete message being sent.
-22 Do your staff undertake Effective Communication training?
-23 Do your staff always use language that your customer and colleagues feel comfortable with?
-24 Do you staff always use a friendly tone of voice?
-25 Do you staff have sufficient time to respond to customers and colleagues, so that they don't feel rushed?
-Electronic Communication 26 Do your staff receive guidance on the appropriate use of electronic communication?
-27 Do you have an electronic communication policy?
-Patience 28 Do your staff have coping strategies to deal with situations when people or things irritate them?
-29 Do your staff ensure they remain calm and even tempered with customers and colleagues ?
-30 Are staff patient and courteous to others?
-Environment 31 Your organisation carefully considers the impact that the physical environment can have on customers and staff?
-32 Your organisation has information about environments that support people who have disabilities, older people and people with babies and young children including appropriate signage for different groups? - It is a brightness and a second of a sec + 33 Your organisation is working towards making 33 Your organisation is working towards making improvements that support people who have disabilities,
+Communication 17 Do your staff always introduce themselves or say hello?
+18 Do your staff connect and communicate effectively with your customers and colleagues?
+19 Do staff ensure that all written communication is legible, clear and in a form suitable for all service customers?
+20 Do your staff practice active listening techniques?
+That is as well as hearing the words being spoken they make every effort to understand the complete message being 21 Sent.
+Do your staff undertake Effective Communication 21 Do your staff undertake Effective Communication training?
+22 Do your staff always use language that your customer and 22 colleagues feel comfortable with?
+23 Do you staff always use a friendly tone of voice?
+24 Do you staff have sufficient time to respond to customers and colleagues, so that they don't feel rushed?
+Electronic Communication 25 Do your staff receive guidance on the appropriate use of electronic communication?
+26 Do you have an electronic communication policy?
+Patience 27 Do your staff have coping strategies to deal with situations when people or things irritate them?
+28 Do your staff ensure they remain calm and even tempered with customers and colleagues ?
+Are staff patient and courteous to others?
+29 Environment Your organisation carefully considers the impact that the 23 physical environment can have on customers and staff?
+30 Your organisation has information about environments that support people who have disabilities, older people and people with babies and young children including appropriate signage for different groups?
+31 Your organisation is working towards making improvements that support people who have disabilities, older people and people with babies and young people?